 However most people can’t live with uncertainty, with pieces missing from the jigsaw puzzle as Magee puts it, and they replace the unknown with religion.
 But religion “is a form of unjustified evasion, a failure to face up to the reality of ignorance as our natural and inevitable starting-point.”
 The challenge of life is to live and die in a world that we don’t understand “without either … denying the mysteriousness of it or … grasping at supernatural explanations.”

 Yet he takes comfort in what he calls the “us-dependent,” rather than the independent or isolated: “One essential aspect of our situation is that we are social creatures, indeed social creations: each one of us is created by two other people.
 If we are not cared for by them or someone taking their place, we die.
-Our existence and our survival both require active involvement by others.”(What a beautiful rejoined to all those who banter on and on about being self-made men.
-Those who were born on third base and think they hit a triple.)
+Our existence and our survival both require active involvement by others.”(What a beautiful rejoined to all those who banter on and on about being self-made men.)

 In the broadest light, the book attempts to reply to the assertion: “I know that I exist, but I do not know what I am.”
 But Magee, after decades of searching, replies that none of us know the answers to the big questions.
 As for faith, Magee answers firmly: “I can think of no other context in which people are commended for the firmness of beliefs for which there is little or no evidence.”
 Magee accepts that some need the comfort of religion because, for example, they can’t accept their own death, and he leaves such people undisturbed.
 “But I do regard such people as no longer committed to the pursuit of truth.”